harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 title: Building A Powerful Neovim Configuration
 date: 2022-12-07
 path: /building-a-powerful-neovim-configuration/
 description: Neovim is an unbelievably powerful tool, if you know how to use it.
-Here are some lessons I've learned from using it as my primary editor for the past few years.
+Here are some of my personal takeaways from using it as my primary editor for the past few years.
-imageDescription: An image of a modern neovim configuration
+imageDescription: An image of my Neovim configuration.
 featuredImage: ../images/posts/neovim-config.jpeg
 tags: ["neovim"]
 draft: true